scalawithcats/scala-with-cats/src/pages/applicatives/scalaz.md

 // res8: Result[Int] = Pass(1368)
 ~~~

-As you have probably guessed, the three-argument builder has a `|@|` method to produce a four-argument builder, and so on up to 12 arguments.
+As you have probably guessed, the three-argument builder has an `apply` method that behaves like `apply3` and a `|@|` method to produce a four-argument builder... and so on up to 12 arguments.
 This system makes it incredibly easy to lift a function of multiple arguments into the context of an `Applicative`.
 The syntax is:

 ~~~ scala
 (